Beyond Frosting » Recipes » Desserts » Pies » Easy Homemade Apple Pie

 In my opinion, a 2:1 combination of Granny Smith to Gala apples is the golden ratio for apple pie filling.
 But there are definitely other options that will work well.
 Stick with varieties on the firmer side, such as Honey Crisp, Golden Delicious and Pink Lady.
 You could also go with all Granny Smith, but I like using a combo of sweet and tart apples.

-• Prepare Crust: Make two 9-inch pie crusts and refrigerate them for at least 1 hour.
+1. Prepare the crust.
+Make two 9-inch pie crusts and refrigerate them for at least 1 hour.
 After the dough has set in the fridge, prepare one crust in your pie dish and place it back in the fridge while you make the filling.

-• Prepare Apples: Slice your apples into thin pieces, about 1/8-inch thick.
+2. Prepare the apples.
+Slice your apples into thin pieces, about 1/8-inch thick.
 Toss the sliced apples in the lemon juice.

-• Add Maple Syrup & Butter: Drizzle the maple syrup overtop, then pour the apple pie filling into your prepared crust.
-Cut the butter into 9 small pieces and distribute them over the apples.
+4. Add maple syrup and butter.
+Drizzle the maple syrup overtop, then pour the apple pie filling into your prepared crust.
+Cut the butter into 9 small cubes and distribute them over the apples.

-• Form Lattice Top: Cut the second batch of pie dough into thin strips and form the lattice top.
+5. Add the top crust.
+Cut the second batch of pie dough into thin strips and form the lattice top (see below).
 Brush the top of the crust with the eggwash and sprinkle it with coarse sugar, if desired.

 An overhead shot of a lattice topped apple pie in a dark teal pie plate